Top places to See in Bangkok, Thailand. And scams to watch out for.

 A couple of tourist attractions I found disappointing: The Vimanmek mansion (where you are herded in like tourist cattle) and Muay Thai kickboxing (I love Muay Thai, but see it somewhere else – prices for tourists astronomical in Bangkok).

 Planning a visit to Bangkok?
-Check our “Hypothetically Perfect Day in Bangkok” post.
+Check our “Hypothetically Perfect Day in Bangkok” post which includes the recommendations of 2 long-term residents of Bangkok.

 I mentioned scams.
 Taxi drivers here are evil and are constantly trying to screw you over.
 It might be a “meter taxi” but they’ll always quote you a ridiculous fixed price – we had just arrived at the train station and a guy quoted me 400 baht to our hotel.
 Finally, we got a driver running his meter and the actual cost was 100 Baht.
 Tuk Tuk drivers are the same.
 There’s always a hustle in Bangkok and someone could probably write a book on all the different ways tourists get scammed.
 But exercise control, keep your eyes open, and don’t get suckered in by overly-friendly people…do these things and you might actually find yourself enjoying Bangkok.